Decentralized-ID/decentralized-id.github.io/_posts/literature/2018-12-18-ssi-principles-vs-characteristics.md

 ---

 I think these ideas are worth examining further.
-Perhaps a continuing with a comparative exploration of other responsese, similar frameworks, with a consideration for the United Nations SDGs.
+Perhaps a continuing with a comparative exploration of other responses, similar frameworks, with a consideration for the United Nations SDGs.

 * [The Laws of Identity](https://www.identityblog.com/stories/2005/05/13/TheLawsOfIdentity.pdf)
 * [The Windhover Principles for Digital Identity, Trust, and Data](https://www.tokencommons.org/Windhover-Principles-for-Digital-Identity-Trust-Data.html)